 |4.
 Meal skipping||Skip meals if BG > trigger||yes|

-- If post-meal BG is above the ‘upper limit’/full line —> reduce food quantity and processed carbs.
+- If post-meal BG is above the ‘upper limit’/full line —> reduce food quantity and processed carbs in the future.

-- To reduce the time between meals —> reduce dietary fat.
+- To reduce the time between meals and allow your BG to drop faster -> reduce dietary fat.

 - You only need the minimum effective dose to progress sustainably over the long term.

 - If premeal BG higher earlier in the day —> prioritise protein % (less carbs and fat) at your first meal.

 - If pre-meal and post-meal BG higher later in the day —> eat more satiating meals earlier.

 - If waking BG is increasing —> finish eating earlier in the day.

 - After a week of Hunger Training, you have the option to adopt a Main Meal regardless of BG (e.g. family dinner or before/after exercise).
 You don’t need to test your BG before Your Main Meal.